2022 GMC Acadia Trim Levels, Configurations & Comparisons.

 Both have quite a few optional packages available.
 There are choices for a "Hit the Road" Package, Adventure Package, Black Accent Package, Bright Accent Package, Preferred Package, and Technology Package - to name a few.
 The Technology Package adds an HD surround view camera and head-up display.
 The Preferred Package includes an eight-way power adjustable driver's seat with memory settings, power lumbar control for the front seat passenger, heated and ventilated front seats, heated rear outboard seats, a power tilt and telescoping steering column, auto-dimming on the side mirrors, and an automatically heated steering wheel.

-Compare the 2022 GMC Acadia SLT vs AT4 Trim Levels.
+Compare the SLT vs AT4 Trims.
 What is the difference?

 Of course, the AT4 turns things up a few notches.
 It is the only trim in the Acadia's line-up that comes with standard all-wheel drive.
 It also has a lot of different components under the hood.
 Those upgrades include a 155-amp alternator and 3.6-L V6 engine that generates a power output of 310 hp and 271 lb-ft of torque.
 It features active fuel management, variable valve timing, and a variable displacement oil pump.
 This engine comes with its own 9-speed automatic transmission, hill descent control, and hill descent control.